dinioluwa/Telecom-Customer-Churn/README.md

 ##  Project Overview
-This project analyzes customer churn behavior for a telecom company using the Kaggle Telco Customer Churn dataset.
-The goal is to identify key drivers of churn and build a predictive model that can flag at-risk customers before they leave — enabling proactive retention strategies.
+This project analyzes customer churn behavior for a telecom company using the Saiket systems Telco Customer Churn dataset.
+The goal is to identify key drivers of churn and build a predictive model that can flag at-risk customers before they leave thereby enabling proactive retention strategies.

 ---